lavisingodiya/lavisingodiya/README.md

-# Hey there! 👋 I'm LAVI SINGODIYA
+# Hey there! 👋 I'm Lavi Singodiya

 👩‍💻 As a student developer, I'm on a mission to transform ideas into code-driven innovations.
 My curiosity fuels my tech exploration, and I'm always seeking new challenges.